Hello Fellow CodeNewbies 👋,

-There are some opinions telling it's a matter of conventional naming.
+Some opinions are saying it's a matter of conventional naming.
 But they are pretty much the same.

-It's our forked repo.
-This is the remote repo that we have from forking the original open-source repo.
+It's our forked repo, the remote repo that we have from forking the original open-source repo.

 It refers to the original open-source repo.

 pull request causing conflicts on the remote

 main branch could also lose some merged changes without updating.